 Microsoft Z80 SoftCard is a hit

-The $349 card (the equivalent of more than $1,200 in 2022) was, in some ways, a surprise hit for Microsoft.
+The $349 card (the equivalent of more than $1,350 today) was, in some ways, a surprise hit for Microsoft.
 Coming packaged with Microsoft BASIC, it debuted at the West Coast Computer Faire in March 1980, before going on sale the following month.
 In its first three months, Microsoft sold 5,000 units — considered a big success at the time.

-Microsoft continued its involvement with Apple as a developer for the next few years — albeit increasingly in software.
+Microsoft continued its involvement with Apple for the next few years — albeit increasingly in software.
 By the mid-1980s, Microsoft became one of Apple’s most valuable developers.
 So much so that Apple CEO John Sculley signed a damaging contract to keep Bill Gates and Co. hanging around.

 By the end of the 1980s, Microsoft achieved great success with Windows.
 The PC operating system proved so popular that Microsoft challenged Apple in the marketplace.